Mountains Behind Haiti’s Protests

 Tuesday, September 11 march

-Protesters with plates, spoons and forks marched to Port-au-Prince’s Bicentennaire Plaza; they clanged about their hunger to the Prime Minister and charged him with incompetence.
+Protesters with plates, spoons and forks marched to Port-au-Prince’s Bicentennaire Plaza, where they clanged about their hunger to the Prime Minister and charged him with incompetence.

 In this capital city where the majority of the earthquake’s homeless live and more are displaced daily from their homes for what they say are government-sanctioned land grabs, the protesters denounced programs like “Aba grangou” (down with hunger), “Ti manman cheri” (darling little mother), and “Katye pam poze” (my neighborhood is peaceful) as having done nothing much.